What Information/Data Needs to be Collected and Used?

 BUSINESS ENGAGEMENT PERFORMANCE ACCOUNTABILITY

 The Workforce Innovation and Opportunity Act (WIOA) identifies the importance of agencies serving job seekers while also meeting the needs of businesses.
 In other words, a main agency role is to provide skilled workers to a wide array of industry sectors, while building consistent service relationships.
+Here is an example of a business customer service satisfaction survey [DOC].

 WIOA has established performance accountability indicators and reporting requirements to measure outcomes across the six core workforce partners serving job seekers, including state vocational rehabilitation agencies (SVRAs).
 This means that states will need to adopt specific measures to determine their effectiveness in working with the business community.
 Collectively, these efforts are known as “business engagement.”